 The University of Nebraska–Lincoln, chartered in 1869, is an educational institution of international stature.
 UNL is recognized by the Carnegie Foundation as a Doctoral/Research Extensive university.
 Today, the University of Nebraska is also one of the nation's leading teaching institutions—ranked by the American Association of Colleges and Universities among the top five research universities for innovative undergraduate teaching—and a research leader with a wide array of grant-funded projects aimed at broadening knowledge in the sciences and humanities.

 As a member of the University of Nebraska system, UNL serves as both the land-grant and the comprehensive public University for the State of Nebraska.
-Over 24,600 students enrolled for Fall 2010, drawing students from all 50 states and 116 foreign countries.
+Over 24,400 students enrolled for Fall 2013, drawing students from all 50 states of the U.S. and 135 foreign countries.
 The University of Nebraska-Lincoln offers 38 doctoral and 75 master's degrees, 150 undergraduate majors, and 275 programs of study.

 Browse Just the Facts for quick stats about UNL.

 Role and Mission